ifilonenko/cs4300sp2016-kipz/README.md

 NOTE: If you are using Windows, please read the `If you are using Windows` section at the end of this document before starting the tutorial.

 - Go to the folder you want to put your project.
-Remain in this directory for all future commands in the tutorial.
 ```sh
 (e.g.) $ cd ~/Document
 ```
-- Pull the source code of this framework from github to your computer.
+- Pull the source code of this framework from github to your local machine.
+Remain in this project directory for all future commands in the tutorial.
 ```sh
 $ git clone https://github.com/CornellNLP/CS4300.git
 $ cd CS4300